History of sugar: Caribbean and South America

-Reacting to this increasing trend, the Caribbean islands took advantage of the situation and set about producing still more sugar.
+Reacting to this increasing trend, the colonies in the Caribbean islands set about producing still more sugar.
 In fact, they produced up to ninety percent of the sugar that the western Europeans consumed.
 Some islands proved more successful than others when it came to producing the product.
 In Barbados and the British Leeward Islands, sugar provided 93% and 97% respectively of exports.

 Planters later began developing ways to boost production even more.
 For example, they developed more advanced mills and began using better types of sugarcane.
 In the eighteenth century "the French colonies were the most successful, especially Saint-Domingue, where better irrigation, water-power and machinery, together with concentration on newer types of sugar, increased profits."

 Despite these and other improvements, the price of sugar reached soaring heights, especially during events such as the revolt against the Dutch and the Napoleonic Wars.
 Sugar remained in high demand, and the islands' planters knew exactly how to take advantage of the situation.

 A 19th-century lithograph by Theodore Bray showing a sugarcane plantation.
 On right is "white officer", the European overseer.
 Enslaved workers toil during the harvest.
 To the left is a flat-bottomed vessel for cane transportation.

 As Europeans established sugar plantations on the larger Caribbean islands, prices fell in Europe.
 By the 18th century all levels of society had become common consumers of the former luxury product.
 At first most sugar in Britain went into tea, but later confectionery and chocolates became extremely popular.
 Many Britons (especially children) also ate jams.
 Suppliers commonly sold sugar in the form of a sugarloaf and consumers required sugar nips, a pliers-like tool, to break off pieces.

 In the 19th century Cuba rose to become the richest land in the Caribbean (with sugar as its dominant crop) because it formed the only major island landmass free of mountainous terrain.
 Instead, nearly three-quarters of its land formed a rolling plain — ideal for planting crops.
 Cuba also prospered above other islands because Cubans used better methods when harvesting the sugar crops: they adopted modern milling methods such as watermills, enclosed furnaces, steam engines, and vacuum pans.
 All these technologies increased productivity.
 Cuba also retained slavery longer than most of the rest of the Caribbean islands.